 Published in 2009, the book opens by making clear that it intends to provide general information with great care taken to ensure the accuracy, but is not a substitute for medical or psychiatric evaluation or treatment.
 In fact, this was sensitively repeated in appropriate places in different places in the book – to seek professional help if needed.
 I appreciated how Mercieca never lost sight of her reader – and her genuine concern and warm tone carries through this book.
 The book is divided into four main segments: Introduction (her story); Mind (psychological aspects of depression); Body (physical aspects); Soul (emotional stuff); and Moving Forward.

 Besides her own story, Mercieca interweaved stories of other people who battled depression, and what helped them.
 This helped to flesh out what worked for those, and might help the reader.
 Other than the chapters containing her own story, every chapter after was just a few pages – with practical exercises contained.
 These quick easy-to-read chapters are designed to be used for fast remedies or as quick references.
 Then there were also the mind-body-soul checklists at the end of each segment that sums up everything covered.

 There were facts, figures and information which I didn’t know, and I recognize the amount of research and effort that has gone into this.
 I recommend this sensitively and thoughtfully-written book to people who are going through depression.
 It was written by somebody who has been there, emerged from the dark side, and genuinely wants to support others.’

-Get your copy of the hardcopy of The Upside of Down here…
+Get your eBook copy of the of The Upside of Down here…

-If you are struggling with depression or anxiety, begin applying the techniques in this book and if you need further help please contact me.
+If you’re struggling with depression or anxiety, begin applying the techniques in this book and if you need further help please contact me.
 I have a ten-session program that has helped hundred of people become depression and pill free.
 For more information click here…